 - What type of tone I’ve used?
 Is it formal or casual?
 Does it match my buying persona?

-4. Inspect Your Visual Content
+6. Inspect Your Visual Content

-Developing brand voice guidelines successfully also requires an audit of the images and videos you use on your website and other channels.
+Developing brand voice guidelines successfully also requires an audit of the media you use on your website and other channels.
+Also, ask yourself if the colors you incorporate in your graphics resonate with your buyer persona and align with your brand identity.

-How To Stick To Your Brand Voice Guidelines Successfully?
+How To Stick to Your Brand Voice Guidelines Successfully

 5 Brand Voice Examples To Get Inspired By